 Step 8 – Accounting Estimates and Judgments

-Consult the FASB or IFRS websites for a full description of how to apply the new accounting standards.
+Consult the FASB and IFRS websites for a full description of how to apply the new accounting standards.

 Step 9 – Testing

 You will need to perform functional testing on your new lease accounting application to ensure that it produces proper accounting results.
 Are existing leases being properly recorded for the new standard and the current standards?
 IFRS and US GAAP?
 Are you able to simulate a new lease being processed from its inception to termination?
-Can you publish debits and credits to your General Ledger?
-Are exception scenario such as election of right to expand options or partial equipment buyouts working properly?
+Can you publish debits and credits to your general ledger?
+Are exception scenarios, such as election of right to expand options or partial equipment buyouts, working properly?
 Test scripts and test data will need to be developed for various real world scenarios.
-Once you have worked through all the bugs, you will want to conduct User Acceptance Testing with members of the financial reporting and/or accounting organizations.
+Once you have worked through all the bugs, you will want to conduct user acceptance testing with members of the financial reporting and/or accounting organizations.

 Step 10 – Rollout, Training, Documentation and Communications

 The final step in implementing your lease accounting project is to train the end-user community that will be accessing the lease accounting application.
-The users might include not only accounting, but also managers of real estate, IT, fleet and other equipment leases.
+The users might include not only Accounting, but also managers of real estate, IT, fleet, and other equipment leases.
 Even those employees not using the system may be impacted by new business processes and corporate controls.
-Do you plan to standardize lease versus buy analysis?
-Are there new processes to notify the accounting team of changes to leases that may affect they way they are reported on the books?
+Do you plan to standardize lease versus buy analyses?
+Are there new processes to notify the Accounting team of changes to leases that may affect the way they are reported on the books?
 These policy changes will need to be communicated to the larger employee base.